Your High Street grant launched

 The following map demonstrates the locations of the 48 successful projects.

-We hosted a series of webinars to provide more information about the program.
-You can watch the recordings below:
+We hosted a series of webinars to provide more information about the program: